 Usually, running an electric heater is more expensive than running a propane one.

 #2 Running Costs

-What’s the point of saving a lot of money in the unit itself, if you’re going to have to pay a fortune to run it?
+What’s the point of saving a lot of money on the unit itself, if you’re going to have to pay a fortune to run it?
 This is where the differences start becoming clearer between one model and the other.

-Depending on where you live, the kilowatt per hour price might be higher or lower.
+Depending on where you live, the kilowatt-per-hour price might be higher or lower.
 However, in general, propane tends to be much cheaper per unit consumed, than electricity.
 Not to mention that a propane model will still provide you with heat in the event of a blackout.

-That being said, propane heaters are a lot harder to maintain, and will require more of you to function adequately in the long run.
+That being said, propane heaters are a lot harder to maintain and will require more of you to function adequately in the long run.